 During the 1830’s and 1840’s the ironworks were managed by Francis Crawshay and much of the output was sent to another Crawshay works at Treforest where bars and tinplate were produced.

 However, the 1850’s saw a reduction in the fortune of the ironworks and in 1859 the Crawshay Family closed the works.
+Click here to see a slide show containing scanned pages from an accounting journal from this period.

 The abandonment of the site by the Crawshays effectively meant the end of large scale iron production at the site.
 Although attempts were made by various lessees to make a going concern of the site it continued to decline until it was last used as a foundry.
 Cast steel was produced in small quantities at Hirwaun Ironworks in 1890.